THE DEAL: No BS about your MS

 About Chris Stewart, The Real Writer.
 Chris has an MFA and MA in creative writing, has led workshops for more than 15 years (currently in the Johns Hopkins Odyssey program), and is a Pushcart Prize nominee, a Ruth Lilly Fellow, and first runner up for the 2012 Maureen Egen Award from Poets & Writers magazine.
 She is a frequent contributor to the online magazine JMWW and The Writer's Edge blog, as well as her own blog, The Real Writer.
 Some of her publications include Poetry, Ploughshares, Five Points, Blackbird, and Smartish Pace.
 Her last residency was at the Virginia Center for the Creative Arts.

-(Please do not call to respond to the quote or finalize working together.
-Phone conversations must be prearranged.
-Communication is by email, to start.)
+(Phone conversations must be prearranged.
+Communication is by email to start.)

 CRITIQUE, DEVELOPMENTAL EDITING, and PROOFREADING SERVICES:

-Chris will read through the manuscript and suggest where to trim and clarify the work until only your unique voice remains, and offer thoughtful interpretations and suggestions.
+Reading of the manuscript and suggestions for where to trim and clarify the work until only your unique voice remains, and offer thoughtful interpretations and suggestions.
 You will receive a written evaluation of the manuscript's strengths and weaknesses, as well as a critique of characters, plot, voice, pacing, dialogue, structure, and quality of writing, pointing out where the writing is on target and effective, and making suggestions on ways to improve the parts that need revision.
 This is a 'big picture' service that is often the best way to begin the revision process after completing a manuscript.
 With critique, no changes are made to the manuscript itself.
 See Developmental Editing below.

 Editing suggestions made at the level of the line/sentence where appropriate through Track Changes.
 You'll receive that version of the ms electronically, as well as a second document where changes have been accepted so you have a clean copy with just comments.
-This editing service checks for spelling, grammar, sentence structure, flow, consistency, point of view, suggestions for deleting and adding material and general revisions.
+This editing service checks/corrects spelling, grammar, sentence structure, flow, consistency, verb tense shifts, point of view and provides suggestions for changing, deleting, and adding material.
 Includes margin comments about craft/editing issues related to plot, dialogue, structure, character, voice, etc. is included.
+Clients should not expect a perfectly proofread document as proofreading requires about 4-6 passes to complete.
+See "Critique" service above for what the critique includes.

-Note: these editing comments are suggestion in the margins only.
+Note on the editing comments: these are suggestion in the margins only.
 It's the client's responsibility to make the revisions that delete, fill in gaps, move material, change material, and elaborate.

-Services include a discussion of the manuscript by phone or email, any follow up emails, and a no-cost reading of up to 25 revised pages.
+All services include a discussion of the work on the manuscript by phone or email once completed, any follow up emails, and a no-cost reading of up to 25 revised pages.

 Note: Manuscripts must be formatted properly prior to start of service: